What is Power Factor?

-This is called apparent power and its unit is VA (Volt Amp) and denoted by ‘S’.
-A fraction of this total electrical power which does our useful work is called as active power.
+This is called apparent power and its unit is VA (Volt-Amp) and denoted by ‘S’.
+A fraction of this total electrical power that does our useful work is called active power.
 We denote it as ‘P’.

 P = Active power = Total electrical power.cosφ and its unit is watt.

 The other fraction of power is called reactive power.
 Reactive power does no useful work, but it is required for the active work to be done.
 We denote it with ‘Q’ and mathematically is given by:

 Q = Reactive power = Total electrical power.sinφ and its unit is VAR (Volt-Amp Reactive).
 This reactive power oscillates between source and load.
 To help understand this better all these power are represented in the form of a triangle.

 Mathematically, S2 = P2 + Q2, and the electrical power factor is active power / apparent power.

 The term power factor comes into the picture in AC circuits only.
 Mathematically it is the cosine of the phase difference between the source voltage and current.
 It refers to the fraction of total power (apparent power) which is utilized to do the useful work called active power.